Examples with solutions for Extracting Square Roots: With fractions

 x2=100/x2=±100(x2)12=±10x212=±10x=10,10 x^2=100\hspace{8pt}\text{/}\sqrt{\hspace{6pt}}\\ \sqrt{ x^2}=\pm\sqrt{ 100}\\ (x^2)^{\frac{1}{2}}=\pm10\\ x^{2\cdot\frac{1}{2}}=\pm10\\ \boxed{x=10,-10}

-In the first stage, we applied the square root to both sides of the equation, then we remembered the definition of root as a power (a.) on the left side, in the next stage - we applied the law of exponents for power of a power (b.) on the left side, and remembered that raising a number to the power of 1 doesn't change the number.
+In the first stage, we applied the square root to both sides of the equation.
+We then applied the definition of root as a power (a.) on the left side, in the next stage - we applied the law of exponents for power of a power (b.) on the left side, and remembered that raising a number to the power of 1 doesn't change the number.

-Additionally, we remembered that since an even power doesn't preserve the sign of the number it's applied to (will always give a positive result), taking an even root of both sides of the equation requires considering two possible cases - positive and negative (this is unlike taking a root of an odd order, which requires considering only one case that matches the sign of the number the root is applied to),
+Additionally, given that an even power doesn't preserve the sign of the number it's applied to (it will always give a positive result), taking an even root of both sides of the equation requires considering two possible cases - positive and negative (this is unlike taking a root of an odd order, which requires considering only one case that matches the sign of the number the root is applied to),

 Let's summarize the solution of the equation: